mschuldi-lab/schuldiner-sop/docs/original_sop/general-lab-stuff.md

 :::note
-- We re-use intact and dry ziplock plastic bags for wrapping Singer plates and for chemical waste (stored under Reut’s desk).
+- We re-use intact and dry ziplock plastic bags for wrapping Singer plates and for chemical waste (stored above Lital's desk).
 If they get torn, please put them in plastic recycling.
-We also reuse round plate plastic bags when people order less than a full sleeve from Reut.
+We also reuse round plate plastic bags when people order less than a full sleeve from Lital.
 :::